SegmentationBLWX/sssegmentation/docs/QuickRun.md

 - `${CFGFILEPATH}`: The config file path which is used to customize segmentors,
 - `${CKPTSPATH}`: Checkpoints you want to resume from,
 - `--evalmode`: Used to specify evaluate mode, support server mode (only save the test results which could be submitted to the corresponding dataset's official website to obtain the segmentation performance) and local mode (the default mode, test segmentors with the local images and annotations provided by the corresponding dataset),
-- `--slurm`: Please add `--slurm` if you are using slurm to spawn testing jobs.
+- `--slurm`: Please add `--slurm` if you are using slurm to spawn testing jobs,
+- `--ema`: Please add `--ema` if you want to load ema weights for segmentors.

 Here, we provide some examples about testing a segmentor on a single machine,